jaysonmulwa/jaysonmulwa/README.md

 Hi there, I code in:
 .go .js .ts .php .java .c

-(Out of pressure to fit in) Here is a graphical representation, of the technologies i've mastered, in icon form
+(Out of pressure to fit in) Here is a graphical representation, of the technologies i've mastered, in icon form:

 Ask me anything: jayson.mulwa@gmail.com